Updated July 17, 2023

 - Rent amounting to $5000 incurred but not paid.

 - Commission amounting to $7500 incurred but not paid.

-- Interest of $2000 on loan incurred during the month, but installment has not fallen due.
+- The interest of $2000 on loan incurred during the month, but the installment has not fallen due.

 Calculate accrued expense for XYZ Ltd.